zuplo/docs/docs/articles/custom-ci-cd.md

 :::

+## Provider Instructions

-## Setting up a custom workflow with GitHub Actions
+Below you will find examples of how to set up a custom CI/CD pipeline with various providers.

+### GitHub Actions

 The full example is available at https://github.com/zuplo/zup-cli-example-project/blob/main/.github/workflows/ci.yml